pschlup/kotlin-ta/README.md

-# talib - Kotlin Technical Analysis library
+# kotlin-ta - Kotlin Technical Analysis library

 A TA (Technical Analysis) and backtesting library with support for multi-timeframe analysis for Kotlin.